 - The student has passed any required exams and procedures within designated time limits.

-Any graduate student who fails to make SAP during two consecutive regular semesters (fall and spring, or spring and fall) will be dismissed from the department at the end of the subsequent summer session.
-Any graduate student who fails to make SAP due to missed deadlines will be dismissed from the department at the end of the subsequent summer session.
+Any graduate student who fails to make satisfactory academic progress (SAP) during two consecutive regular semesters (fall and spring, or spring and fall) will be dismissed from the department at the end of the subsequent summer session.
+Any graduate student who fails to make satisfactory academic progress (SAP) due to missed deadlines will be dismissed from the department at the end of the subsequent summer session.

 A member of the graduate advising committee must formally approve all graduate schedules each semester until a student is in dissertator status.